ifarup/colourlab/README.md

 colour
 ======

 colour is a Python package for colour metrics and colour space transforms.
 Many common colour spaces and colour metrics are available, and more are continuously added.
-A description of the design of the computational framework is available as Farup I. (2016) A computational framework for colour metrics and colour space transforms. _PeerJ PrePrints_ 4:e1700v1 https://doi.org/10.7287/peerj.preprints.1700v1
+A description of the design of the computational framework is available as Farup I. (2016) A computational framework for colour metrics and colour space transforms. _PeerJ Computer Science_ 2:e48 https://doi.org/10.7717/peerj-cs.48

 Modules
 -------